mattlean/lean-js-app-starter/starters/react-browser/README.md

 #### Step 2.
 Start the Docker development environment

-Start the Docker dev environment with the following command:
+Start the Docker dev environment by running the following command in a project directory:

 ```console
 docker compose up
 ```

-When you're done working, you can press Ctrl+C in the terminal running the container to shut it down.
+When you're done working, you can press Ctrl+C in the terminal running the Docker dev environment to shut it down.

 ---